 If you want to see one of the most gorgeous displays of abstract art using black, white, and yellow in interesting patterns, take a look at the Clown Triggerfish.
 Look carefully and you will even see some pink tones on fins.

 13. Melanurus Wrasse

 Get ready for this next fish, so that your head doesn’t explode when you see it.
 Sometimes the Melanurus Wrasse looks orange and green, sometimes it’s clearly pink and green, while other times it’s red and green.
-That’s a challenging trick to accomplish without actually changing color, but describes how this beautifully colorful saltwater fish made the list.
+That’s a challenging trick to accomplish without actually changing color, but describes how this beautifully colorful and popular saltwater fish made the list.

 14. Midas Blenny